rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 !!! tip

-    You have lots of options per where to obtain Rocky Linux packages from.
+    You have lots of options for where to obtain Rocky Linux packages from.
 You can manually download them from trusted [or untrusted] repositories.
 You can get them from the distribution ISO.
 You can get them from a centrally shared location using protocols such as - nfs, git, https, ftp, smb, cifs and so  on.
 If you are curious you can view the following official website and browse through the applicable repository for the desired package(s):

     https://download.rockylinux.org/pub/rocky/8.8/

 #### To query packages for information.

-1. To see a list of all the packages currently install on your local system type:
+1. To see a list of all the packages currently installed on your local system type:

     ```
     $ rpm -qa